kimjoar/writings/understanding-backbone.md

  });
 ```

-As we can see, the application is still up and running.
-Views in
+As you can see from the code, we use `Backbone.View.extend` to create a
-Backbone are not scary, they are basically just a simple way of sharing
+new view class in Backbone.
+Within `extend` we can specify instance
-functionality between views.
-TODO: `extend`
+methods such as `initialize`, which is the name of the constructor.

 Now that we have started the move over to Backbone views, let's go on
-and move both our views fully over:
+and move both views fully over:

 ```diff
  var events = _.clone(Backbone.Events);